Chymyst/chymyst-core/docs/chymyst07.md

 // Example usage:
 val beginCritical1 = newCriticalSectionMarker()
+// Now we can pass the `beginCritical1` emitter value to several reactions.

-val endCritical = beginCritical1()
+// Suppose we are in one of those reactions: val endCritical = beginCritical1()

 ???... // The code of the critical section 1.